OGRECave/ogre/Docs/13-Notes.md

 1. *Buffer updates*: Ogre does not try to hide the asynchronicity of Vulkan from the user and rather lets you run into rendering glitches.
 The solution here is to either implement triple-buffering yourself or discard the buffer contents on update (`HBL_DISCARD`), which will give you new memory on Vulkan.
 2. *Rendering interruption*: Closely related to the above is rendering interruption.
 This means that after the first Renderable was submitted for the current frame, you decide to load another Texture or update a buffer.
 Typically, it is possible to schedule your buffer updates before rendering kicks off.
 Additionally, this improves performance on tile-based hardware (mobile).

+Since 13.5, the Vulkan Memory Allocator is used for improved memory management.

 ## GLSLang Plugin